CXC.SPONSOR OPTIMA Batteries

-We print our 800 number (888-8-OPTIMA) and e-mail address (firstname.lastname@example.org) on every battery we sell, but some folks would rather click on the photo of OPTIMA Jim and have their questions answered here, in the Power Source blog.
+We print our 800 number (888-8-OPTIMA) and e-mail address (firstname.lastname@example.org) on every battery we sell.
 Today's question comes from Ryan H, who asks:

 We would strongly discourage anyone from connecting batteries in series or parallel applications, if the batteries are not identical in age, size and type.
 It sounds like your batteries are different in each of those ways.
 Different brands of batteries can have different charging and discharging characteristics, with some accepting a charge or delivering current faster than others.
 That can be true even if the batteries are the same size.
 Different types of batteries (flooded or AGM) also can have different charge/discharge characteristics.
 When you connect two or more batteries that don't charge and discharge at the same rate, one battery will probably end up overcharged and/or one battery will end up undercharged.
 Neither is a scenario you want to have happen to your batteries, as it will probably shorten the lifespan of both and could create a potentially create a dangerous situation, if one battery gets severely overcharged.